apache/spark/docs/programming-guide.md

 the key and value classes can easily be converted according to the above table, then this approach should work well for such cases.

-If you have custom serialized binary data (like pulling data from Cassandra / HBase) or custom classes that don't conform to the JavaBean requirements, then you will first need to transform that data on the Scala/Java side to something which can be handled by Pyrolite's pickler.
+If you have custom serialized binary data (such as loading data from Cassandra / HBase) or custom classes that don't conform to the JavaBean requirements, then you will first need to transform that data on the Scala/Java side to something which can be handled by Pyrolite's pickler.
 A [Converter](api/scala/index.html#org.apache.spark.api.python.Converter) trait is provided for this.
 Simply extend this trait and implement your transformation code in the ```convert``` method.
-The ensure this class is packaged into your Spark job jar and included on the PySpark classpath.
+Remember to ensure that this class, along with any dependencies required to access your ```InputFormat```, are packaged into your Spark job jar and included on the PySpark classpath.

-See the [Python examples]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/python) and the [Converter examples]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/scala/pythonconverters) for examples using HBase and Cassandra.
+See the [Python examples]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/python) and the [Converter examples]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/scala/pythonconverters) for examples of using HBase and Cassandra ```InputFormat```.

-Future support for writing data out as SequenceFileOutputFormat and other OutputFormats, is forthcoming.
+Future support for writing data out as ```SequenceFileOutputFormat``` and other ```OutputFormats```, is forthcoming.

 </div>